Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 12. How do I explain my financial need without affecting approval?

-Be honest and detailed: show tuition breakdown, living costs, and temporary financial challenges.
+Be honest and detailed: show the tuition breakdown, living costs, and temporary financial challenges.
 Clear documentation and a reliable co-applicant are stronger than vague explanations.

 Vaishali Pandey